cantr1/DataAnalystPortfolio/README.md

 - **Dashboard**: Created a visually appealing dashboard in Exel to highlight predictive factors.

-### Apple App Store Data Analysis

-**Objective**: Provide actionable insights to aspiring software developers on market trends.

-**Tools & Methods**:

-- **SQL**: Executed complex queries to extract and analyze key data points from the App Store dataset.

-- **Analysis**: Identified popular categories, trends in user ratings, and pricing strategies that correlate with higher user ratings and engagement.

-- **Dashboard**: Created an engaging and user-friendly dashboard in Tableau to visualize key insights.

 ### Iris Species Classification

 **Objective**: Develop a robust machine learning model to classify Iris species based on morphological measurements, enhancing the understanding of feature relationships and predictive model building.